Daqlet/GoLang/telegramBot/main/README.md

 This is a telegram bot.
+This Bot sends successful submissions from codeforces.com.
 The bot's work is that:
 - asks for the user handle of the site https://codeforces.com/
 - finds this user using http requests
 - finds the last successful attempts of this user